BinaryMisfit/foolishly-sparked/README.md

 To address these issues numerous tools provide functionality often to complex or to simple for what needs to be achieved.
-After spending time trying to work through 5000+ custom content items the need for something to automate or batch some of these functions became a must and Sims Toolkit was born.
+After spending time trying to work through 5000+ custom content items the need for something to automate or batch some of these functions became a must and Foolishly Sparked was born.

-Sims Toolkit attempts to bring all the tools and functionality into one place across both Windows and Mac.
+Foolishly Sparked attempts to bring all the tools and functionality into one place across both Windows and Mac.

 ## Planned Functionality